M7mdBinGhaith/homelab/servarr/README.md

 * Deploys Sonarr, Radarr, Prowlarr, and Bazarr.
 * Exposed via Traefik HTTPS at respective hostnames.
 * Uses **Authentik** for auth by default.
 * Watchtower enabled for automatic updates.
-This is optional;